cloudmesh-deprecated/fg-plan/_sources/plan.txt

      this verasin was or is installed in some fashion on India.
 A clarification is needed.

-Teefaa 3 (status unclear):
+Teefaa 3 (status TBD):
       Much of Teefaa 2 was developed mostly in shell, some aspects of it are developed better in python.
 Teefaa 3 provides an attempt to deliver a mostly python based implementation.
 It is unclear if this code has been used or is installed on india.
+This version of teefa uses a self written subprocess handler that exists already via others.

+Teefaa 4 (status TBD):
+      Much of Teefaa 2 was developed mostly in shell, some aspects of it are developed better in python.
+Teefaa 4 provides an attempt to deliver a mostly python based implementation.
+It is unclear if this code has been used or is installed on india.
+Some bittorrent functionality to distribute images are included and the use of fabric which is heavily used by cloudmesh developers is introduced.
+Fabric as is may have some scaleblity problems, but we will not hit them with our small clusters.

 Cloudmesh Inventory:
       FG Move contains a simple inventory that is not suffcient to